nasa/cumulus/docs/data-cookbooks/queue-post-to-cmr.md

 hide_title: false
 ---

 In this document, we will walktrough handling CMR errors in workflows by queueing PostToCmr.
-We will assume that the user already has an ingeset workflow setup.
+We will assume that the user already has an ingest workflow setup.

-1. Your ingest workflow will now end with the QueueWorkflow task.
-2. You can specify a queue for that task, which will then start the workflow

 ## Overview

-The general concept is that the last task of the ingest workflow will queue the publish workflow.
-When there is a CMR error from `PostToCmr`, the publish workflow will add itself back onto the queue so that it can be executed when CMR is back up.
-This is demonstrated in the following diagram
+The general concept is that the last task of the ingest workflow will be `QueueWorkflow`, which queues the publish workflow.
+The publish workflow is a workflow containing the `PostToCmr` task.
+When there is a CMR error from `PostToCmr`, the publish workflow will add itself back onto the queue so that it can be executed when CMR is back online.
+This is achieved by leveraging the `QueueWorkflow` task again in the publish workflow.
+The following diagram demonstrates this queueing process.

 ![Diagram of workflow queueing](../assets/queue-workflow.png)

 ## Ingest Workflow

-The last step should be the QueueWorkflow step.
+The last step should be the `QueueWorkflow` step.
 It should be configured with a queueUrl and workflow.
+In this case, the queueUrl is a [throttled queue](../throttling-queued-executions).
+You can pass any `queueUrl` here. for example, if you would like to specify a lower priority queue.
+The workflow is the unprefixed workflow name that you would like to queue (e.g. `PublishWorkflow`).

 ```json
   "QueueWorkflowStep": {